 PRACE, the Partnership for Advanced Computing in Europe, aims to create a pan-European high performance computing (HPC) service and enable high impact scientific discovery and engineering research and development across all disciplines to enhance European competitiveness for the benefit of society.
 PRACE seeks to realize this mission by offering world class computing and data management resources and services through a peer review process.
 PRACE also seeks to strengthen the European users of HPC in industry through various initiatives.
 PRACE has a strong interest in improving energy efficiency of computing systems and reducing their environmental impact.

-ETH Zurich, represented by CSCS, with its supercomputer “Piz Daint” is a Hosting Member of PRACE international and participates in all PRACE projects.
+ETH Zurich, represented by CSCS, with its supercomputer “Piz Daint” was a Hosting Member of PRACE international and participates in all PRACE projects.

 Contact person: Maria Grazia Giuffreda, email@example.com